GeoffCox/geoffcox.github.io/Management.md

 3. Value technical competence by example

 I'm a developer first.
-I write code and work hard to keep my skills sharp.
-I try to be equally good at management, but people are much harder to compile and debug.
-I don't need to be the best developer on the team and it is impossible to track every line of code anyway.
+I love writing code and take pride in keeping my skills sharp.
+I strive to be equally good at management, but people are much harder to compile and debug.
+I don't need to be the best developer on the team (it is impossible to track every line of code anyway), and I don't have to make every decision.

 Having development chops lets me ask the right questions, detect when we are fooling ourselves, and resist technology hype.
 It lets me help the team get code done.
 I only ask developers to code solutions when I know problems are solvable and when I know I could (eventually) code it myself.
 I can help scope work down to something tractable.
 I can be a human shield for distractions.

 We can converse as developers so we don't talk past each other by having to 'dumb it down' or 'not get lost in the weeds'.
 I value the same things they do: time in flow, the beauty of well written code, and elegant data structures and algorithms.
-I know how hard some of the work is and I am genuinely grateful when they solve a tough problem or slog through fixing a tedious bug.
+I know how hard some of the work is.
+I am genuinely grateful when a dev solves a tough problem or slogs through fixing a tedious bug.

 ## Summary

+I think my team understands my tenets.
+I've certainly repeated them several times in 1:1s, meetings, and hopefully with my actions.
+As I continue improving as a manager, I discover new techniques to detect and solve problems earlier, but I still make lots of mistakes.
+My expectation is that each of the devs on my team continues working for me, feels free to challenge me, and can be successful because they know where I stand.